drblallo/rlc/docs/sphinx_doc/rlc.md

 ### Making IR more readable

-When priting the RLC IR you can pass `--hide-positions` and `--hide-dl` to omit the module data layout and the module debug positions.
+When printing the RLC IR you can pass `--hide-positions` and `--hide-dl` to omit the module data layout and the module debug positions.
 That makes the IR slightly more readable.

 ### MLIR